Tuesday, March 19, 2019

 I heard the story in a little more detail from my mother Phyllis, who must have heard her grandmother tell it several times.

 When it became clear that the armies were heading their way, Sarah’s father, Levi, had taken the horses into the woods, while Sarah’s mother, Catherine, stayed with the children.
-Levi did not tell Catherine where he was going, precisely so that she could honestly tell the soldiers she didn’t know.
-First to visit the farm was a regiment from North Carolina.
-Catherine’s mother found them frightening, of course, but well-mannered.
-They took only half her flour, sugar, and other staples, and paid her for them.
-True, the payment was in worthless Confederate cash, but they were polite.
+Levi did not tell Catherine precisely where he was going, so that she could honestly tell the soldiers she didn’t know.

 Nearly three-year old Sarah remembered hiding under the kitchen table while all this was going on, and ever afterward “New Yorker” was an epithet in the Taylor/Bream household.